What are Fixed and Floating Charges?

 The idea of providing security for a loan is a concept most business owners will be familiar with, after all, it’s something all homeowners do when arranging a mortgage.
 However, the confusion often comes with the two different types of charge, fixed and floating, that are used to give lenders security over the assets of a business.

-In this quick guide, we’re going to explain what fixed and floating charges are and explore the differences between them so you know exactly what you’re signing up for.
+In this quick guide, we’re going to explain what fixed and floating charges are and explore the differences between them so you’ll know what you’re signing up for.

 What is a Fixed Charge?